Heather Rose is the award-winning author of eight novels and is one of Australia’s most diverse writers.

 In 2009 The River Wife was published by Allen & Unwin.
 The River Wife, set in the Tasmanian highlands, was inspired by Heather’s love of Lake St Clair.
 It is a myth in the tradition of magical realism borne of many days spent wandering the Lake St Clair region though four seasons.
 The unpublished manuscript earned Heather the international Eleanor Dark Fellowship giving her a month at Varuna, The Writer’s House in the Blue Mountains, and a month in Scotland with the Unesco City of Literature, to develop the novel.

 In 2005 Heather began a novel based on the work of performance artist Marina Abramovic.
 This would prove to be a novel about endurance both in content and creation.
 Heather was the inaugural Writer in Residence at MONA in Hobart in 2012/13 while completing the novel.
 In 2016 The Museum of Modern Love was published by Allen & Unwin.
 It has since been published internationally in Europe, Asia, Canada and the United States and translated into numerous languages.
 It is being adapted for both stage and screen.

 In 2010 Heather partnered with Danielle Wood to create a children’s series for primary age readers.
 The first in the acclaimed series – Finding Serendipity – was published in Australia in 2013.
 It was quickly picked up by publishers Magellan in Germany and Henry Holt in the USA in a three book deal.
 Book two is A Week Without Tuesday published internationally in 2014/15 and the third book is Blueberry Pancakes Forever published internationally in 2016/17.

 Sometimes when one writer talks to another, fascinating insights occur.
-Heather has interviewed a wide range of high profile authors in conjunction with Sydney Writers Festival, Fullers Bookshop, major libraries across Australia and the Tasmanian Writers Centre including:
+Heather has interviewed a wide range of acclaimed authors in conjunction with Sydney Writers Festival, Fullers Bookshop, major libraries across Australia and the Tasmanian Writers Centre including:

-Elizabeth Gilbert – international best-selling author of Eat, Pray Love, The Signature of All Things, and Big Magic…
+Elizabeth Gilbert – international best-selling author of Big Magic, Eat, Pray Love, The Signature of All Things …

 DBC Pierre – Booker Prize winner of Vernon God Little, Ludmilla’s Broken English, Breakfast with the Borgias …